CamposRF/HOWLish/HOWLish/README.md

 We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes with 1014 manually labelled howling events.

-Here, we provide open access to HOWLish and to an implementation of a pipeline that can be used to deploy HOWLish to field operations.
+Here, we provide HOWLish and a pipeline that can be used to deploy HOWLish to field operations.
 For a detailed description read <ins>add link to publication when published</ins>.

 ## The model